byojelly/mrm/spec.md

 5) setup required associations in models
 6) setup validations for database data (contact, item)
 7) install pundit dependencies, setup policy classes at later time
+8) setup routes and visuals of site using, views, controllers, and models